franzparks/store/README.md

 # Store Application
-A store application for showcasing AngularJS capabilities Store items can be browsed in a catalog and added to cart for checkout
+A store application for showcasing AngularJS One(old) capabilities Store items can be browsed in a catalog and added to cart for checkout

 ### Run the Application